A how to guide

 For any queries relating to the diploma ceremony please contact email@example.com.

-The College sends out diaries to all retired members and any member who has requested on.
-If you would like to receive a diary, then please email email@example.com.
+The College sends out diaries to all retired members and any member who has requested one.
+If you would like to receive a diary, then please email firstname.lastname@example.org.

 Staying in touch